andreav/swgit/doc/readme/_build/text/readme.init.txt

          1/0/0/0/andreav/INT/stable/STB/Drop.A
          1/0/0/0/andreav/INT/stable/LIV/Drop.A

-      For more informations abouy these labels, please refer to "stabilizing"
+      For more informations about these labels, please refer to "stabilizing"

       Note: If you want to modify LIV regexp (for instance allowing any 15